reflex-dev/reflex-web/docs/library/disclosure/accordion.md

 An accordion is a vertically stacked set of interactive headings that each reveal an associated section of content.
-The accordion component us made up of `accordion` which is the root of the component and takes in an `accordion_item` which contains all the contents of the collapsible section
+The accordion component us made up of `accordion` which is the root of the component and takes in an `accordion_item` which contains all the contents of the collapsible section.

 ## Basic Example